DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 ----------------

-It took a few minutes for things to get back to normal, but once Diane had her breath things started moving into motion- Twilight's parents had come with an unexpected guest, a well built, red-wine coated mare, whose reason to be there Twilight was avoiding like the plague: Her parents had always had crazy ideas about relationships, and why would they travel with a large and attractive mare, well, she wasn't eager to know what were they trying now.
+It took a few minutes for things to get back to normal, but once Diane had her breath things started moving into motion- Twilight's parents had come with an unexpected guest, a well built, red-wine coated mare, but Twilight was avoiding her so far: Her parents had always had crazy ideas about relationships, and why would they travel with a large and attractive mare, well, she wasn't eager to know what were they trying now.

- "**I DO AND I WAS**!"
-Diane burst out of somewhere to Twilight's left when she was walking between the stove and the counter that divided the kitchen, ensnaring Twilight in a surprise hug and giving her another scare.
+ "Hey, Twi!"
+Asked Diane when Twilight was walking between the stove and the counter that divided the kitchen.
+"I didn't get to greet you."

+ "No, I hit you instead--"

+  "*I do and I was!*" Diane burst forward and ensnared her in a hug.
 "See?
-Now I made my cool entry.
-So the party can really start now!"
+That's how I was gonna greet you."o the party can really start now!"

  "Diane, I just headbutted you."
 Twilight giggled despite herself, unable to reciprocate the hug because it had trapped her arms.
 Was her mom adding alcohol to the punch?

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

  "I'll make up to you."
-Twilight turned back to Diane to hug her back and thank her then noticed, for the first time, that she had dressed lightly for the occasion:There was a tasseled, deep red kerchief over her tail and flanks like a skirt, with barely visible black rose branch designs.
+Twilight turned back to Diane to hug her back and thank her then noticed, for the first time, that she had dressed lightly for the occasion:There was a tasseled, deep red kerchief over her tail and hips like a skirt, with barely visible black rose branch designs.
 She also wore a light yellow bandanna she especially liked -despite it not fitting with her own colors- with a flowerlike sun on it, which her mane poofed over as if about to break past it like a deluge.
 "Well I feel underdressed now."

  "Don't talk nonsense.
-You look great on that."
+You look great with that."

 Twilight looked at herself.
-It was the same comfortable jacket, edging the dangerous -and acceptable only to teachers- line between homely and ugly, that she had worn every other day for the last year despite having the money to buy new ones.
+It was the same comfortable jacket, edging the dangerous -and acceptable only to teachers- line between practical and ugly, that she had worn every other day for the last year despite having the money to buy new ones.
 On top of all that, the only accessory she wore was the starbust medal on her chest, signaling her as part of the Coruscante clan.

- "Dear sun I am a thirty years old single teacher."
+ "Dear sun I am a thirty-year-old single teacher."
 She realized with a measure of fascination.
-"And I dress like a forty years old."
+"And I dress like a forty-year-old."

 Her mother laughed on the other side of the room, shamelessly and loudly as she ever did, "She thinks that's old..."